tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   ![mesh_grid.png](Images/mesh_grid.png)

 * The mesh grid data can then be scored by the classifier using the `decision_function` function.
-The `decision_function` operates similar to predict; however, instead of providing the classification outcome (i.e., yes or no), the `decision_function` returns the classifier score for the data point (i.e., -1.38402 and 1.323), which can be used to figure out which side of the hyperplane the data point will fall.
+The `decision_function` operates similar to predict; however, instead of providing the classification outcome (i.e., yes or no), the `decision_function` returns the classifier score for the data point (i.e., -1.38402 and 1.323), which can be used to figure out on which side of the hyperplane the data point will fall.

   ```python
   # Use the decision_function function to identify sides of the hyperplane